PKU-Alignment/omnisafe/docs/source/index.rst

         Consistent and Inherited
         ^^^^^^^^^^^^^^^^^^^^^^^^
-        Our code has a complete logic system that allows you to understand the connection between each algorithm.
-        For example, if you understand the Policy Gradient algorithm, then you can learn the PPO algorithm by simply reading a new function and immediately grasping the code implementation of the PPO algorithm.
+        Our code follows a comprehensive and logical system, enabling users to understand the interconnection between each algorithm.
+For instance, if one comprehends the Policy Gradient algorithm, they can quickly grasp the code implementation of the PPO algorithm by reading a new function.

     .. grid-item-card::
         :class-item: sd-font-weight-bold